Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 - ✔ Tips and inspiration for planning your Iceland trip

-Currrently, there is a fairly large eruption going on in the Icelandic highlands, just north of Vatnajokull glacier, in a place called Holuhraun.
+Currently, there is a fairly large eruption going on in the Icelandic highlands, just north of Vatnajokull glacier, in a place called Holuhraun.

 News and Science

-You can read the latest news on the eruption on the web site of the Icelandic National Radio and on the web site of the largest online news site in Iceland, mbl.is.
+You can read the latest news on the eruption on the website of the Icelandic National Radio and on the website of the largest online news site in Iceland, mbl. is.

 The Institute of the Icelandic Earth Sciences has a great Facebook page with impressive photos.
-If you want to dive into the science, their web site has a news feed with interesting articles.

 Photos and videos from the eruption in Iceland: